JroLuttringer/JroLuttringer.github.io/content/home/courses.md

 title: Courses
 subtitle: '
-I have given about 400h of couses in total, for various diploma and at various levels.
-I have given magistral courses, practical sessions as well as tutorials.
+I have given about 450h of couses in total, for various diploma and at various levels.

 The materials I have created and co-created for my courses can be found [here](https://www.dropbox.com/scl/fo/q263e9wh8bq3subya1dxo/h?dl=0&rlkey=qlx5xj815s0lahc9sllthcbmu)